 Cats are known for their unusual behavior.
-Considering the time that cats spend in keeping themselves clean, it can be confusing for an owner to see their cat sleeping in the litter box.
-If you notice your cat resting in its litter box regularly, it may be time to determine the cause.
+Considering the time that cats spend keeping themselves clean, it can be strange for an owner to see their cat sleeping in the litter box.
+If you notice your cat resting in its litter box regularly, you need to determine the cause.

 Why is My Cat Suddenly Sleeping in the Litter Box?

 Cats don’t sleep in their litter box under normal circumstances.
 Therefore, if you find your cat sleeping or spending too much time in its litter box, it’s vital that you keep track of any other unusual behavior and determine the cause.

 Pay attention to your cat’s everyday behavior.
 Is your cat acting sluggish or refusing to play lately?
 Is your cat getting up to eat or getting its favorite view from the window?

 Is your cat straining or using the litter box too often?
 Any of these could indicate that your cat isn’t feeling well and may be using the litter box and a source of security and comfort.